The Importance of Images on Your Website – the nitty-gritty.

 This really depends on the type of business website.
 For example, an art gallery will want to have a lot of lovely looking photos of their paintings, showing the detail and mood of the work, and an estate agent also will want to show his properties in the very best light, with lots of internal and external shots to give the visitor a real “feel” of the property before arranging a viewing.

-e-commerce websites, or on-line shops as they are known, will also want to flood their pages with well-taken, sharp images of their products, their website is quite literally their shop window.
+The importance of images in e-commerce websites, or on-line shops as they are known might also seem obvious.
+Shop owners will also want to flood their pages with well-taken, sharp images of their products, their website is quite literally their shop window.

 In contrast, an accountant or solicitor may want to use images much more sparingly, mainly to promote the ethics and ethos of the company.
 Perhaps they will have professional headshots of the staff, to encourage trust and a sense of “approachability” with their employees.